In most west European states, power has been centralized around one city for centuries.

 While it is relatively insignificant today, the city was the residence of medieval king and emperor Charles the Great, whose kingdom stretched over regions now belonging to France, Luxembourg, Belgium, the Netherlands and Germany.

 Charles the Great, or Charlemagne, was crowned Emperor of the Romans in 800 by Pope Leo III in the Vatican.
 After his coronation, the sovereign made Aachen the capital of his empire.

 The chapel of the palace financed by the emperor later became the cathedral of the city.
-It is the oldest cathedral in northern Europe and from 595 until 936, it was the place of coronation of German kings and queens.
+It is one of the oldest cathedrals in northern Europe and from 595 until 936, it was the place of coronation of German kings and queens.